-In GRAVITY SF mode, the science target and the FT object are the same object.
-Therefore the SF acquisition template only lists the keywords related to the science object.
-For standard observations, one can either chose telescope on-axis or off-axis Coudé guiding for the telescope adaptive optics correction.
-In telescope on-axis guiding, the observation uses only one object to perform the adaptive optics corrections, to track the fringes and to record the science data.
-If the science target is not bright enough for the adaptive optics system of the telescope, another, off-axis star can be chosen to guide the telescope.
+In GRAVITY SF on-axis mode, the science target and the FT object are the same object.
+In SF off-axis the science fiber is on sky and all the light from the science target is sent to the fringe tracker.
+Therefore, the SF acquisition templates only list the keywords related to the science object.
+For standard observations, one can either choose telescope on-axis or off-axis Coudé guiding for the telescope adaptive optics correction.
+In telescope on-axis guiding (option COU.AG.GSSOURCE = SCIENCE), the observation uses only one object to perform the adaptive optics corrections, to track the fringes and to record the science data.
+If the science target is not bright enough for the adaptive optics system of the telescope, another, off-axis star can be chosen to guide the telescope (option COU.AG.GSSOURCE = SETUPFILE).
 This is explained in detail in the VLTI user manual.